Antioch College: Rankings and recognition

-Campus and other curricular assets
+Campus and other non-curricular assets

 Antioch's campus is in the town of Yellow Springs, Ohio, approximately 20 miles from Dayton, Ohio, and 65 miles from Cincinnati, Ohio.
 Antioch Hall, North and South Halls are the three original buildings on the campus, and are on the National Register of Historic Places listings in Greene County, Ohio.
 The historic 1929 Science Building donated by Charles Kettering began a $3.5 million partial renovation in 2012, transforming into the campus Arts and Science Building and obtaining a LEED Silver-level environmental certification in 2018.

 Housing

 The 1948 Birch Hall dormitory, designed in the modern Cubist style of post WWII architecture by famed architect Eero Saarinen, housed the first class of post-closure students in 2011–2012.
 Birch Hall is now used as an upperclassmen dormitory.
 The North Hall dormitory was renovated shortly thereafter and is used primarily as an underclassmen dormitory.
 Dormitories are co-ed, though students may request a suite with same-sex/gender roommates.